Ayesha152/Project-12/Readme.md

 ## Skills acquired 👨‍💻
 - Learned about the object fit and object position property.
-- How to design te footer using flexbox properties.
+- How to design the footer using flexbox properties.
 - How to use the flex property to to align the items.

 ## Time taken to complete the project ⏲️